sleekmason/Lilidog/README.md

 ### Features:

-- Based on Debian Buster with contrib and non-free sources enabled by default. <br/>
+- Based on Debian Stable with contrib and non-free sources enabled by default. <br/>
 Debian backport sources can be added during installation.

 - Switch between all four window managers freely while in session through the toggles in the menu. <br/>

 - Switch between four different panels on the fly as well. - Customize your own to be toggled when desired.

-The username and password for the live environment is "user", and "live" respectively. <br/>
+- The username and password for the live environment is "user", and "live" respectively. <br/>

 - Hybrid Monster panel by default in Openbox, with options for FbPanel, Lxpanel, or Tint2 panel. <br/>
 Monster panel is a combination of the pager and icon control from Fbpanel, with everything else Tint2. <br/>